replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-moving-assets-into-place/assignment.md

 2. An Air Gap bundle containing the kURL cluster components
 3. An Air Gap bundle containing the application components

-(2) and (3) are separate artifacts to cut down on bundle size during upgrade scenarios where only the application version is changing and no changes are needed to the underlying cluster.
+Items (2) and (3) are separate artifacts to cut down on bundle size during upgrade scenarios where only the application version is changing and the underlying cluster does not need to change.

 #### Starting the kURL Bundle Download